jtroo/rust-spa-auth/README.md

 - A recent version of Rust+Cargo (MSRV unknown)
 - A recent version of npm (minimum unknown)

+If you check the [Cargo.toml](server/Cargo.toml), you'll see that the `warp` dependency is on my personal warp fork.
+This is due to waiting on [my PR](https://github.com/seanmonstar/warp/pull/827) to be merged.

-# Note on async runtime
+# Note on server framework / async runtime

+The authorization code is hopefully not closely tied to Warp framework details — most of the Warp-specific code is in `main.rs`, with a sprinkle in `error.rs`.
+As long as the server framework used is async capable, the auth code should be a decent starting point for use with other server frameworks.

 Since the webserver uses Warp, the code uses on the tokio runtime.
 Apart from the Warp related code, the `auth` module has a few instances where it is reliant on tokio.
-These are pretty minimal so it should be simple to adapt for webservers with another runtime, e.g.  Tide.
+These are pretty minimal so it should be simple to adapt for webservers with another runtime, e.g. [Tide](https://crates.io/crates/tide).

 Instances of tokio reliance: